Photo Release Guidelines

 If the situation does not fall under one of the outlined scenarios, assess the need for a release by asking: what expectation of privacy does the subject reasonably have in this situation?
 If there is a reasonable expectation of privacy, a release is necessary.

-Why do we need photo releases?
+Why do we need photo and FERPA releases for students?

 Photo releases are especially important and necessary when photographing students and complying with the Family Educational Rights and Privacy Act of 1974 (FERPA), the federal law that protects the privacy of student education records.